 The next window is Create Shortcut, which asks, “What item would you like to create a shortcut for?“.
 This wizard helps you create shortcuts to local or network programs, files, folders, computers, or Internet Addresses.
 Then type CMD, and click Next to move to the next screen.

-The command prompt shortcut is created; now convert it into elevated command prompt shortcut.
+The command prompt shortcut is created; now convert it into an elevated command prompt shortcut.
 To perform the task, right-click on the Command Prompt shortcut, then click on the Properties.

-The Command Prompt Properties window opens, select the Shortcut tab and click on the Advanced button under it to move to the advanced settings.
+The Command Prompt Properties window opens, Select the Shortcut tab and click on the Advanced button under it to move to the advanced settings.